Kemunto-wendy/Final-Phase-One-Project/README.md

 1. getMovies() — A function to fetch movies from API and returns the results using fetch function.The results will be passed to showMovies() function.

-2. showMovies() — A function to showcase the results in the browser which basically inserts the HTML code dynamically.The data to this function is passed from the getMovies() function.
+2. displayMovies() — A function to showcase the results in the browser which basically inserts the HTML code dynamically.The data to this function is passed from the getMovies() function.

 3. getClassByRate() — A function which returns the color based on movie rating obtained from API.
 This color is used in CSS to choose the color of the movie rating text.